peRodrigues/project-school/README.md

-# Learning - Clone - G1
+# Learning - HTML, CSS and JavaScript

 :us: Clone from the home page of the news site g1.globo.com, made to practice HTML, CSS and JavaScript.